Dylan-86/dexetera-docs/docs/what-is-dexetera.md

 - Use leverage
 - Withdraw your money

-Everything is **permissionless**—controlled by smart contracts, not people.
+Everything is **permissionless**, controlled by smart contracts, not people.
 No registration is needed.
 Users directly connect their wallets to the platform and can start trading immediately.

 ## How Dexetera Makes Money (Fees)